SpektraSystems/ADPE2E/Lab/Lab1/Lab1.md

 -------------|
 **Execute these steps on your host computer**|

-**IMPORTANT**: If you are executing the lab in a Spektra Labs environment, use the link provided in the Lab Environment tab to connect to the virtual machine.
+**IMPORTANT**: If you are executing the lab in a **Spektra Labs environment**, use the link provided in the Lab Environment tab to connect to the virtual machine.
 Once connected you can skip to the next section **Install required software onto ADPDesktop**.

 1. In the Azure Portal, navigate to the lab resource group and click the **ADPDesktop** virtual machine.